baijuka/matzone_v1/TEST.md

 Testing:
 1. Log in as admin.
-2. Go to your shop page and select any product.
+2. Go to your products page and select any product.
 3. Confirm you are redirected to the product page.
 4. Confirm there is an 'Edit Product' button.
 5. Click the 'Edit Review' button and confirm you are redirected to the product management page.